SaylBlessings/GCP-Monitoring-Metrics/README.md

 Now please click on "ADD" and on "Done".

-For more information please look at [granting access to a dataset](https://cloud.google.com/bigquery/docs/dataset-access-controls#granting_access_to_a_dataset).
+For more information visit [granting access to a dataset](https://cloud.google.com/bigquery/docs/dataset-access-controls#granting_access_to_a_dataset).

 ### Cloud Scheduler Service account
 Create the Cloud Scheduler service account: